One of the most common questions we’re asked is “what is the ultimate packing list for travellers?”

-At the time of putting this ultimate packing list for travellers together, we’re nearing the end of an incredible adventure to visit every country.
-It’s hard to believe after all this time travelling the globe – we’ve got less than 9 countries in the entire world to visit.
+At the time of putting this ultimate packing list for travellers together, we’ve just completed an incredible adventure to visit every country in the world

 So how exactly do you pack for long-term travel through all types of climates?
 What do you pack to ensure you’re prepared for sub-zero temperatures at Base Camp in Tibet to sweltering heat in the Middle East?